LandonTClipp/pciex/README.md

+This repo has been moved over to https://github.com/LambdaLabs/pciex.

 # pciex

 PCI Explorer is a PCIe topology explorer and visualizer.
 The generated tree can be visualized and each element inspected using a simple terminal UI designed with the bubbletea framework.